The National Professional Qualification of Middle Leadership (NPQML)

 Facilitator: Experienced leaders from across the region’s teaching schools

 The NPQML is a nationally accredited programme for middle leaders, facilitated by experienced local school leaders.
-NPQ@teachingschools is a unique partnership of eight teaching school alliances in the wider Bristol area with a strong track record of delivering exceptional professional development.
+NPQ@teachingschools is a unique partnership of teaching school alliances in the wider Bristol area with a strong track record of delivering exceptional professional development.
 As a newly designated DfE licensed provider, the Bristol Primary Teaching School Alliance has worked with our partner teaching schools to create and deliver a new and innovative middle leadership programme designed by experienced, current school leaders in order to develop the potential of the talented and motivated school leaders across our region.

 National Professional Qualification for Middle Leadership: NPQML